foxypiratecove37350/black-and-white/README.md

 options:
-  -h, --help            show this help message and exit --config, -c <config_path>
+  -h, --help            show this help message and exit --version, -V         show program's version number and exit --config, -c <config_path>
                         Path to configuration file.
-Default to ./.black-and-white.toml.
+Default to ./.black-and- white.toml.
 Use - for stdin
 ```

 ## Configuration